• Skip to primary navigation

 Next week, I’ll show you how to actually create the categories in WordPress, and how to re-categorize your recipes if you need to.

-For more food blog categories inspiration:
+More food blog categories inspiration

 For inspiration, take a look at Foolproof Living and Pinch of Yum.
 You can see the headings on the side like “Healthy” and “Breakfast.”
 Those are the categories, and then the options that you can select under each of them are the subcategories.